Partnering with Generative AI: Experimental Evaluation of Human-Led and Model-Led Interaction in Human-AI Co-Creation: Related work

 \subsection{Augmenting Human Creativity}

 In HCI, scholars have long been interested in supporting human creativity through technology, often subsumed under the umbrella of creativity support tools (CSTs) \cite{shneiderman_creativity_2002}.
 CSTs have been applied across various domains, including visual design, storytelling, and ideation platforms \cite{frich_mapping_2019}.
 Previous creativity research in HCI has evolved in waves with two peaks in the 1990s (individual tools) and 2000s (collaborative platforms) \cite{frich_mapping_2019}, while a third wave is seen in response to the advances of large language models, where technology might have reached a stage where it can, to some extent, exhibit creativity on its own.
 Here, creativity is typically assessed through standardized tests such as the Alternative Uses Test (AUT), which asks to generate as many novel and diverse uses as possible for a common object, such as a brick \cite{guilford_nature_1967}.
 In these benchmark tests, LLMs are very powerful and can even surpass average human performance \cite{hubert_current_2024}.
-However, in more complex creative tasks, such as creating a new innovative product for a start-up or writing novels, LLMs remain less capable on their own \cite{holzner_generative_2025}.
-What is still missing, however, is an experimental evaluation of whether and how collaboration between humans and LLMs can augment creativity in such complex settings.
+However, in more complex creative tasks, such as creating a new innovative product for a start-up or writing novels, LLMs remain less capable on their own \cite{holzner_generative_2025}. \citet{kumar_human_2025} empirically show that exposure to LLM-generated ideas and strategies can increase performance during creativity benchmarks but can hinder later unaided generation.
+However, the assistance in their study was static and thus without interactive elements: participants viewed pre-generated lists of ideas or cues rather than engaging in a dynamic dialogue with an LLM, leaving open how interactive co-creation might shape creative performance.
+HCI research and theory, such as the Co-Creative Framework for Interaction (COFI) \cite{rezwana_designing_2023}, emphasize the relevance of the specific interaction design to create effective co-creation.
+Still, there is no experimental evaluation of whether and how interactive collaboration between humans and LLMs can augment creativity in such settings.